ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 ## Security

-ipfs-cluster peers communicate which eachother using libp2p-encrypted streams (`secio`), with the ipfs daemon using plain http, provide an HTTP API themselves (used by `ipfs-cluster-ctl`) and an IPFS Proxy.
+ipfs-cluster peers communicate with each other using libp2p-encrypted streams (`secio`), with the ipfs daemon using plain http, provide an HTTP API themselves (used by `ipfs-cluster-ctl`) and an IPFS Proxy.
 This means that there are four endpoints to be wary about when thinking of security:

 * `cluster.listen_multiaddress`, defaults to `/ip4/0.0.0.0/tcp/9096` and is the listening address to communicate with other peers (via Remote RPC calls mostly).
 These endpoints are protected by the `cluster.secret` value specified in the configuration.
 Only peers holding the same secret can communicate between each other.
 If the secret is empty, then **nothing prevents anyone from sending RPC commands to the cluster RPC endpoint** and thus, controlling the cluster and the ipfs daemon (at least when it comes to pin/unpin/pin ls and swarm connect operations. ipfs-cluster administrators should therefore be careful keep this endpoint unaccessible to third-parties when no `cluster.secret` is set.
 * `restapi.listen_multiaddress`, defaults to `/ip4/127.0.0.1/tcp/9094` and is the listening address for the HTTP API that is used by `ipfs-cluster-ctl`.
 The considerations for `restapi.listen_multiaddress` are the same as for `cluster.listen_multiaddress`, as access to this endpoint allows to control ipfs-cluster and the ipfs daemon to a extent.
 By default, this endpoint listens on locahost which means it can only be used by `ipfs-cluster-ctl` running in the same host.
 The REST API component provides HTTPS support for this endpoint, along with Basic Authentication.
 These can be used to protect an exposed API endpoint.